olaph-ai/olaph/README.md

 ```
 Paste the output of the previous command into your browser, e.g. `127.0.0.1:80/productpage`
 ### Usage
-Interact with the sample application through the browser and keep an eye on Olaph's logs for
+Interact with the sample application through the browser and keep an eye on Olaph's logs for policy relearns, which will output the relearned policy in the `policies` folder, along with the policy differences in `diffs`.
+A policy confidence graph will be outputted in the `plots` folder after suspending Olaph's execution with `CTRL+C`.